MichaelHDesigns/lunarium/README.md

   with collateral of 10K XLN
 - Decentralized blockchain voting utilizing Masternode technology.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the Masternodes.

-5.2M lunarium was produced for swapping.
+5.2M Lunarium was produced for swapping SLRC to XLN.

 ## Links ##